“The thing that bothers me most about freelancing: the way the managing of the business is a time-suck from actual design and production.”

 I’ve often told clients, “If I’m on the phone with you, I’m not writing code.”
 The time directly before and after meetings is dead time.
 You’re out of “flow”, and probably just looking at cute pictures of cats.
 I’m a big fan of asynchronous communication — I prefer being able to digest and respond to a message on my own time.
 (For this reason, I hate, hate, hate getting phone calls.)

-Satisfying — but not being disrupted by — your clients: Invest in a good project management tool, and use it to gather feedback and post questions to your clients.
-Ideally, it will also have some sort of daily digest feature, which will automate progress updates on your behalf (this is one of the core features of Planscope.)
+Satisfying — but not being disrupted by — your clients: Invest in a good project management tool, like Client Portal, and use it to gather feedback and post questions to your clients.
 If you must meet synchronously, timebox and schedule each meeting (“Let’s meet for no more than 15 minutes this Monday at 10:30.
 I’ll call you.”)
 Random, impromptu meetings are just not cool.

 By far, the #1 cause of business stagnation is being “stuck in the weeds.”
 By focusing so much on your immediate client and their immediate project, it’s hard to step back and really think about your business and the direction you need it to go in.

 How to slay stagnation: The tips above will give you more time, but this time doesn’t always need to be spent on client work.
 With this new surplus of time, invest in yourself and invest in your business.
 Put together a solid set of Carrots for your website.
 Submit to speak at a few regional conferences or user groups.
 Spend some time thinking about your business and how you can help it grow.
 Hell, get a massage or two.